 One of the best ways to maximize your Alaska Airlines miles is to book flights on Cathay Pacific.
 A one-way ticket in First Class from the US to Asia costs 70K miles.
 You can maximize your redemptions even further by flying to South Africa which costs the same amount of miles, and add a stopover in Hong Kong along the way.
 In other words, you can fly almost twice the distance at no additional cost.

 Like most US frequent flyer programs, Alaska Airlines doesn’t take out fuel surcharges on the majority of its partners.
 The one exception is for redemptions on British Airways, where fuel surcharges are passed on to the customer.
-For flights originating in the US, you can expect to pay upwards of $1500 per person for a round-trip Business Class redemption.
+However, compared to other frequent flyer programs, Alaska Airlines really stands out by having the lowest fuel surcharges for British Airways' flights of them all.

 Alaska Airlines has an online booking tool that allows you to search for availability and book award tickets on a majority of its partner airlines.
 The booking tool allows you to search available dates across a monthly calendar which gives an overview of the available dates.
 Some airline partners, such as Cathay Pacific, are not bookable online, and in order to search the availability you’ll need to use a different Oneworld search engine, either British Airways or American Airlines.